CodeBy-Harshal/farmflow/QA/03-Test-Cases/FarmFlow-Test-Cases.md

 - FarmFlow backend API is running.
 - A protected API endpoint is available.
 - Postman is available.
+- A valid authentication token can be obtained through the Login API.

 **Test Steps:**

-1. Send a request to a protected API without authentication credentials/token.
+1. Send a request to the protected Products API without providing an authentication token.
 2. Observe the HTTP response.
-3. Send the same request with a valid authentication token.
+3. Send the same request with a valid Bearer authentication token.
+4. Observe the HTTP response.
-4. Compare the responses.
+5. Compare the responses.

+**Endpoint:**

+`GET /api/products/my`

 **Expected Result:**

+The protected API should:

+- Reject requests that do not contain a valid authentication token.
-The protected API should reject unauthenticated requests and allow access when valid authentication is provided.
+- Allow authenticated requests when a valid Bearer token is provided.

 **Actual Result:**
-Authentication flow was verified through the login API.
-A successful login returned an authentication token.

-Protected API authentication without a token has not yet been independently executed for this test case.
+### Without Authentication

+The protected Products API was requested without providing a Bearer token.

+The API returned:

+- HTTP Status: `401 Unauthorized`
+- `success: false`
+- Message: `No token provided`

+### With Bearer Token

+The same protected Products API was requested with a valid Bearer token obtained from the Login API.

+The API returned:

+- HTTP Status: `200 OK`
+- Product information in JSON format.

-**Status:** NOT EXECUTED
+**Status:** PASS

-**Defect:** Not determined
+**Defect:** None

 **Evidence:**

-Postman login response demonstrates successful token generation.
-Protected endpoint verification to be added.
+- Protected Products API without token — `401 Unauthorized`
+- Protected Products API with Bearer token — `200 OK`

+Evidence files:

+`QA/06-API-Testing/Evidence/API-01-Products-Without-Token-401.png`

+`QA/06-API-Testing/Evidence/API-02-Products-With-Bearer-Token-200.png`

+**What this demonstrates:**

+- Protected API authentication
+- Bearer token authentication
+- HTTP `401 Unauthorized`
+- HTTP `200 OK`
+- JSON response validation
+- Protected resource access

 ---